DiepDeveloper/DiepOfficialChat/README.md

 Diep.io Chat Script

-This project is developed by [Your Username], a developer specialized in Diep.io.
+This project is developed by @DiepDeveloper, a developer specialized in Diep.io.
 It is a script that primarily allows you to communicate with other players in the game.

 Additional features include: